aarongabor1/Monopoly-Rip/README.txt

 Description:
 ____________
 - This game is a simple GUI of a simplified version of Monopoly.
-  The Game can handle as many players as you would like to have.
+  The game can handle up to 6 human players and 6 AI players.
-  The game will start by asking the user how many players you would like to play the game.
+  The game will start by asking the user how many players they would like to play the game.
+  This program allows the user to be able to customize their own board or use the default board made by the creators of the code.
+  At any time a user can save their game and load a saved version later.

 Set Up Instructions:
 ____________________
 1. Download the ZIP folder
 2. Unzip the folder
+3. If you want to customize the board follow the Customization Steps, otherwise go to the next step
-3. In the folder located the Monopoly.jar
+4. In the folder locate the Monopoly.jar
-4. With your preferred JAVA IDE open the Monopoly.jar file
+5. With your preferred JAVA IDE open the Monopoly.jar file
-5. Run Monoploy.jar
+6. Run Monoploy.jar
-6. Enter an integer for the number of players you want
+7. Enter an integer for the number of players you want
-7. Then the Game will start
+8. Then the Game will start
-8. Players will receive information through a read out.
+9. Players will receive information through a read out.
-9. Players will be promoted with buttons that will allow them to roll, buy a property, pay rent, open a window to by houses and hotels, and end their turn.
+10. Players will be prompted with buttons that will allow them to roll, buy a property, pay rent, open a window to buy houses and hotels, and end their turn.
+11. Users can click on Game in the top right hand corner to be able to save their game.
+12. To load a saved game click Game in the top right hand corner and click load then select the saved file you would like to continue playing.
-10. Game will continue till there is a winner
+13. Game will continue until there is a winner

+Customization Steps:
+____________________
+1. In the unzipped folder locate the CustomBoard.json
+2. With your preferred IDE open the CustomBoard.json
+3. Follow the instructions in the comments and only change values it says that you can
+4. Once finished making all required updates to the file save it.

 Project Files:
 ______________
-The project is made of 13 file:
+The project is made of 13 files:
 AI.java			Creates and implements the AI players.
 Board.java 		Creates and stores the board for the game.
 Controller.java		Implements the functions of the buttons for the GUI and updates it.